Cannon for Cordoba: Cast

+Production

+According to Quentin Tarantino the film had its origins as a sequel to Guns of the Magnificent Seven but was later rewritten to be a stand-alone film at the behest of George Peppard.
+Tarantino called it "a damn exciting script" and "I still really dig Cannon for Cordoba" although he felt Peppard was miscast.

+The movie was at one stage called The Dragonmaster.
+Filming started in Spain on 7 July 1969.

+Peppard's fee at this stage was $400,000 a film plus a percentage.
+It was one of a number of medium budgeted genre movies Peppard made around this time.

 Reception

+Critical

+Variety wrote the filmmakers "seemingly might have put together a fairly arresting actioner.
+But they show an unsteady composite hand, for the script (if it has been adhered to) is an unorganized thing and the direction reflects less than modest success in clear story-telling.
+There are some colorful moments."

+The Los Angeles Times called it "sloppy in its sense of period and relentlessly plodding in writing and directing... wastes movie making at its most mechanical and wastes a cast that includes much proven talent."

+Box office

 Arthur Krim of United Artists later did an assessment of the film as part of an evaluation of the company's inventory:

 In 1970 there was a marked change in global acceptance of western and adventure film.
 The results of films of other companies - for instance Mackenna's Gold, Murphy's War, The Last Valley - as well as our own - Play Dirty, The Bridge at Remagen - indicated a need for substantial downward revisions in assessing proper budget costs for pictures in this category - even with the so-called big name action stars.
-This picture falls in that category.
+This picture [Cannon for Cordoba] falls in that category.
 If programmed today, it would be considered acceptable only if it could be made at half cost.